eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/edge.rst

 Steps
 -----

-* Instantiate the Async Edge Node creating an object of such class with a name, a listener or callback and a domain.
+* Instantiate the Asynchronous Edge Node creating an object of such class with a name, a listener or callback and a domain.
 * Create a new :code:`InferenceDataType` from an array of bytes.
 * Send a data synchronously calling :code:`request_inference`.
 * Wait for the inference.